 1. Play A Round on the Range

-One of the best ways to practice your full swing is to play a golf course you are familiar with on the range.
+If you can’t practice on the golf course or play a full-on practice round, one of the best ways to practice your full swing is to play a golf course you are familiar with on the range.
 This will force you to hit all kinds of different shots and will improve your visualization skills.

 2. Become a Wedge Wizard